-On 1 May 2012, Kate Clancy initiated a great conversation about interdisciplinary anthropology, particularly with regard to biocultural anthropology.
+In May 2012, Kate Clancy initiated a great conversation about interdisciplinary anthropology, particularly with regard to biocultural anthropology.
 It’s well worth a read through the post and the comments, as some of the big anthropology bloggers show up (some with comments almost as long as the original post!).
 There were also several connected spin-off posts and thoughts on the topic of interdisciplinary anthropology.
 Daniel Lende provides a characteristically insightful round-up and then extends into five core problems of biocultural anthropology.
 I also include some older posts from conversations about how much to stress either anthropology or the interdisciplinary on the job market, as well as some thoughts about how anthropology can be part of a liberal arts framework.
+This dialogue is also valuable for considering What is Anthropology.

 It’s also great to see a fabulous interdisciplinary anthropology book out from Agustín Fuentes, Race, Monogamy, and Other Lies They Told You: Busting Myths about Human Nature.
 Fuentes has begun a linked blog on Psychology Today, Busting Myths About Human Nature.
 I’ve added his blog and updated some others on the anthropology blogs page, including the wonderfully retitled blog from interdisciplinary anthropologist Adam Van Arsdale, The Pleistocene Scene.

-I Can Out-Interdiscipline You: Anthropology and the Biocultural Approach, Kate Clancy
+I Can Out-Interdiscipline You: Anthropology and the Biocultural Approach, Kate Clancy, 1 May 2012

 Anthropology is an inherently interdisciplinary field.
 We draw from evolutionary theory, feminist theory, critical race theory, we compare within and between primates, we even manage to work with the occasional rodent or suid species. . . .
 Then there’s biocultural anthropology. . . .
 Some work that claims to be biocultural doesn’t really appear to be biological, nor is it cultural, because it is atheoretical and happens to use biological and cultural methods.
 Some of it leans in some sort of theoretical direction, but then the methods are inscrutable.
 How is it that a field that is so good at being interdisciplinary cannot do a good job interdisciplinary-ing itself?